BonnyBlu/RL-Xid/README.md

 - ridge_toolkitXXX.py
 - SourceSearchXXX.py

+The following is a description of each of these files including the contents of the file, which are imported into each other, and the outputs they produce.

 	XXX - LikelihoodRatio.ipynb
----

 This is a jupyter notebook that runs the likelihood ratio part of RL-Xid. the ridgelines need to be drawn first before the likelihood ratios can be calculated.
 The first cell will check and run the ridgeline code if it is needed.
+Each cell contains a description of what it is doing.

+All imports are listed at the start and this file requires RidgelineFilesXXX.py, ridge_toolkitXXX.py, and SourceSearchXXX.py to run.

+The ouputs depend on which version is running and if the likelihood ratios are being compared to a truth set (a known dataset of hosts), or a threshold is set to select host for as of yet undetermined counterparts.

+	XXX - Ridgelines.ipynb

+This is a juputer notebook that runs the ridgeline drawing code part of RL-Xid.
+This is a short notebook containing the functions to select sources by flux and size, create the cutouts to perform the ridgeline drawing process with, and the ridgeline drawing function itself (this is a nested function of many steps).

+All imports are listed at the start and this file requires RidgelineFilesXXX.py, RLConstantsXXX.py, and ridge_toolkitXXX.py to run.

+The outputs are the drawn ridgelines and the information text files , and a list of failed sources with images, see Barkus+ 22 for details.

+	RLConstantsXXX.py

+A list of the constants imported into the code files of RL-Xid.
+Created for ease of finding, changing and adding constants to multiple large files.

+	RidgelineFilesXXX.py

+A list of the filenames used to open, save and create files in RL-Xid.
+An overall path name has been created for naming ease, and to help build and maintain the correct file structure as many files will be produced in the process.
+This file also contains a list of the columns names imported from the main catalogues, to allow for easy adjustment between muiltple catalogues.

+	ridge_toolkitXXX.py

+this file contains all the functions required to run the ridgeline drawing and surface brightness processes.
+Each function has a detailed doc string that describes what the function does, what parameters it takes, and what out puts it returns.

+The imports are listed at the start and require RLConstantsXXX.py and RidglineFilesXXX.py to run.

+	SourceSearchXXX.py

+This file contains all the functions needed in the likelihood ratio process.
+There is a description of the file at the start, and each function has a detailed doc string.
+These describe what the function does, what parameters it takes, and what outputs it returns.

-All imports are listed at the start and require RLConstantsXXX.py, RidgelineFilesXXX.py
+The imports are listed at the start and this file requires RLConstantsXXX.py, RidgelineFilesXXX.py and ridge_toolkitXXX.py to run.

 # Running RL-Xid

+Currently the working version of RL-Xid to use is the one sset up for LOFAR LoTSS DR2.
+The details on how to run this using qsub batching batchin gis given in the readme.md.
+To run this with out the batching, the batch code can be run one at a time, or the batch numbers can be set to produce a single group.